Anorexia

 Things to remember:

-• both boys and girls can be affected by anorexia
+• anyone can be affected by anorexia

 • you don't need to be underweight to have anorexia